eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - advising the Commission in the preparation of draft implementing and delegated acts;
 - supporting Supervisory Bodies in the implementation of the EUDI Regulation;
 - organising peer reviews of electronic identification schemes;
-- engaging with the Commission and other relevant stakeholders to develop a [common Union Toolbox](https://digital-strategy.ec.europa.eu/en/policies/eudi-wallet-toolbox);
+- engaging with the Commission and other relevant stakeholders to develop a [Common Union Toolbox](https://digital-strategy.ec.europa.eu/en/policies/eudi-wallet-toolbox);

 The European Digital Identity Cooperation Group's page can be found [at the official page](https://digital-strategy.ec.europa.eu/en/policies/european-digital-identity-cooperation-group).

 The European Digital Identity Cooperation Group has since further developed the concepts and specifications for the European Digital Identity Framework.
 The current ARF version 1.5.0 is based on the legal text adopted by the co-legislators, including the adopted Commission Implementing Regulations:

 - [CIR 2024/2977](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024R2977) regarding PID and EAA,
 - [CIR 2024/2979](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ:L_202402979) regarding integrity and core functionalities,